PredictiveEdgeAi/PredictiveEdge/README.md

 # PredictiveEdge

-help predict outcome on basis of data
+help predict outcome on basis of data from kaggle